leoncheng57/blahblahblog/README.md

  The user interface was designed with the use of Bootstrap; all backend and middleware code is original and manually typed.

 ## Possible future plans:
- Add profile pictures?
- Add ability to delete comments?
- Implement a point system for upvoting/downvoting posts and comments that tracks whether a user has already voted on a particular post or comment.
+   - [ ] Implement a point system for upvoting/downvoting posts and comments that tracks whether a user has already voted on a particular post or comment.
- For the search feature, make the query show up in bold in all instances of it in the posts/comments that contain it.
+   - [ ] For the search feature, make the query show up in bold in all instances of it in the posts/comments that contain it.